-With its launch at the end of the 20th century (it was only 1999 but it seems like another era), American Express (a CreditCardForum advertising partner) instantly defined the super-premium credit card tier with its Centurion – a charge card for Wall Street and hollywood types (the 1 percent of the top 1 percent) who charge at least $250,000 per year to their card (but often times, much higher than that).
+When it launched in 1999, The American Express (a CreditCardForum advertising partner) Centurion Card instantly defined the ultra-premium credit card tier – a charge card for Wall Street and A-list celebrity types (the 1 percent of the top 1 percent) who charge at least $250,000 per year to their card (but often times, much higher than that).
 Other pretenders to this premium throne have tried to ascend the mountain of exclusivity with high-end cards, such as the Citi Chairman Card and the Bank of America Accolades Card (now the Merrill Octave Card).
 Many would agree the Centurion has been largely unchallenged in this space, much like Rolex in a world of lesser Swiss watches.

 What are the Palladium card qualifications?

 First and foremost, I will answer the question that I know is on everyone’s mind… what are the requirements for the Palladium card?

 The JPM Palladium Card doesn’t have a specific annual spending threshold you need to meet like the AmEx Centurion has, but rather it has a rather tough requirement… you need to have a private banker in order to qualify!
 It’s only offered to private banking clients of the JP Morgan Private Bank, Investment Bank, Treasury Services or Commercial Bank.

 As my contact at Chase explained, they don’t need to charge an annual fee in the thousands because the average Palladium cardmember already has an average of $30 million invested with JP Morgan or Chase and that’s how they can justify comping the normally stratospheric fee that normally comes with such a card for these ultra high net worth individuals.

 What are the benefits?